Data-driven control of input saturated systems: a LMI-based approach: Comparison with model identification

-with $\kappa^{2}=\pi^{2}/2$, thus accounting for the fact that angles (in absolute value) equal or above $\pi/\sqrt{2}$ imply that the quadrotor is (undesirably) vertical or flipped with respect to the ground.\\ By setting $\eta=0.999$ and considering several initial conditions, we check empirically if the bound in \eqref{eq:convergence} holds for all the attitude angles by considering both the direct and indirect approaches at the end of the simulation horizon, while simply checking whether the altitude $z$ at this last instant is positive and lays in an interval between $\pm 1$~[m] from its equilibrium value (to assert that the quadcopter is in a ``non-falling'' mode).
-As shown in \figurename{~\ref{fig:convergence_experimental}}, differently from the linear case, in this setting the direct approach leads to a wider set of initial conditions verifying \eqref{eq:convergence}.
-This advantage is further confirmed by the results reported in \figurename{~\ref{fig:trajectories}}, additionally highlighting that the difference between the direct and indirect controllers does not depend on a slower convergence, but is due to the inability of the indirect solution to steer the quadcopter's attitude to the desired values.
+with $\kappa^{2}=\pi^{2}/2$, thus accounting for the fact that angles (in absolute value) equal or above $\pi/\sqrt{2}$ imply that the quadrotor is (undesirably) vertical or flipped with respect to the ground.
+By setting $\eta=0.999$ and considering several initial conditions, we check empirically if the bound in \eqref{eq:convergence} holds for all the attitude angles by considering both the DD and IB approaches at the end of the simulation horizon, while simply checking whether the altitude $z$ at this last instant is positive and lays in an interval between $\pm 1$~[m] from its equilibrium value (to assert that the quadcopter is in a ``non-falling'' mode).
+As shown in \figurename{~\ref{fig:convergence_experimental}}, differently from the linear case, in this setting the DD approach leads to a wider set of initial conditions verifying \eqref{eq:convergence}.
+This advantage is further confirmed by \figurename{~\ref{fig:trajectories}}, additionally highlighting that the difference between the DD/IB controllers is due to the inability of the IB solution to steer the quadcopter's attitude to the desired values.